xlladdins/xll/docs/Excel4Macros/SLIDE.COPY.ROW.md

 **Remarks**

--   SLIDE.COPY.ROW, SLIDE.CUT.ROW, SLIDE.DELETE.ROW, and SLIDE.PASTE.ROW
+  - > SLIDE.COPY.ROW, SLIDE.CUT.ROW, SLIDE.DELETE.ROW, and
-    > return TRUE if successful, or FALSE if not successful.
+    > SLIDE.PASTE.ROW return TRUE if successful, or FALSE if not
+    > successful.
+If the active sheet is not a slide show or is
+    > protected, these functions return the \#N/A error value.
 If the
-    > active sheet is not a slide show or is protected, these functions
-    > return the \#N/A error value.
-If the current selection is not
+    > current selection is not valid, these functions return the
-    > valid, these functions return the \#VALUE! error value.
+    > \#VALUE\! error value.

 >